 This can be mailed in to the manufacturer or completed online.
 Normally, this information is on, or with the user guide/installation booklet.

 The standard warranty will typically cover the cost of replacement parts.
 However, manufacturers will not usually cover the labor associated with repairing the unit.

 Again, different HVAC companies will have different labor warranties.
 This is something to keep in mind when you are getting quotes for an install.

 The table below summarizes warranties offered by some mini-split manufacturers:

 Mini Split Heat Pump Manufacturers’ Warranties

-More extended warranties are sometimes offered if the system is installed by an approved contractor, which tends to cost more but might be worth it if you want better protection should anything go wrong in the future.
+More extended warranties are sometimes offered if the system is installed by an approved contractor.